matiasraisanen/food-fight/README.md

 3. Have logic that allows two foodstuffs to duel each other
 4. Present the duel results visually on the front end

-I took the liberty of only using English in the project, as I felt it to be more fitting as a human interface language than Finnish.
+I took the liberty of only using English in the project.
 Fighter names (food items) will be Finnish though.

-Here's a little list of fighters to try out.
+Here's a little list of some fighters to try out.

 | EN      | FI       |
 | ------- | -------- |